CONSUMER MEDICINE INFORMATION

 After using Tobramycin Mylan

 Tobramycin Mylan will be stored in the pharmacy or on the ward.
 The injection is kept

 in a cool dry place, protected from light, where the temperature stays below 25°C.

 What it looks like

-Tobramycin Mylan is a clear, colorless liquid filled in a glass vial.
+Tobramycin Mylan is a clear, colourless liquid filled in a glass vial.

 Tobramycin Mylan contains tobramycin as the active ingredient.